KingMelchorCuliat/FINAL-PROJECT-ACP/README.md

 #### 1. Object Oriented Programming (OOP)

-1.1 Encapsulation and Classes: Classes like `FeedbackAccount` , Guest and  Feedback are applied in this system, each of the classes has their own attributes and method to define their use encapsulating data in the FeedbackAccount class using dictionary accounts encapsulates within the user interact through methods like createAccount() and login() and  in the Feedback class encapsulate feedback details like name, feedback and rating using the method userSuggestion().
-While the Guest class is used for the user that don’t want to create an account and giving a welcome message.
+1.1 Encapsulation and Classes: Classes like `FeedbackAccount` , `Guest` and  `Feedback` are applied in this system, each of the classes has their own attributes and method to define their use encapsulating data in the `FeedbackAccount` class using dictionary accounts encapsulates within the user interact through methods like `createAccount()` and `login()` and  in the `Feedback` class encapsulate feedback details like name, feedback and rating using the method `userSuggestion()`.
+While the `Guest` class is used for the user that don’t want to create an account and giving a welcome message.

-1.2 Instance attributes:  instance attribute like self.accounts in FeedbackAccount and self.name, self.feedback, self.rating and self.suggestion in Feedback are used to store obects specific data’s.
+1.2 Instance attributes:  instance attribute like `self.accounts` in `FeedbackAccount` and `self.name`, `self.feedback`, `self.rating` and `self.suggestion` in `Feedback` are used to store obects specific data’s.

 #### 2. Libraries

-2.1 Import datetime: library is used to capture the current date using self.timestamp = datetime.datetime.now() and to get the format yy-dd-mm using timestamp = feedback.timestamp.strftime('%Y-%m-%d') to know when feedback is provided.
+2.1 Import datetime: library is used to capture the current date using `self.timestamp = datetime.datetime.now() and to get the format yy-dd-mm using timestamp = feedback.timestamp.strftime('%Y-%m-%d')` to know when feedback is provided.
 Allowing to track when the user gives feedback to the product.

 2.2 Import json: this library was used to store the user accounts inclucing username and password and Customer feedback including rating and suggestions.

 #### 3. Control Flow

-3.1 Conditional statements: (if, elif, else) help the system for determining the flow based on some conditions to ensure the program behaves according to its conditions.
+3.1 Conditional statements: `(if, elif, else)` help the system for determining the flow based on some conditions to ensure the program behaves according to its conditions.

-3.2 Loops: Loops like while loop is used in many ways in this system, for user account creation until the username is valid,  used in validating inputs until the correct input is given and use in main menu until the user exit the program.
-While for loop  is used to iterate products and feedback for displaying informations and calculating average rating through feedbacks.
+3.2 Loops: Loops like `while` loop is used in many ways in this system, for user account creation until the username is valid,  used in validating inputs until the correct input is given and use in main menu until the user exit the program.
+While `for` loop  is used to iterate products and feedback for displaying informations and calculating average rating through feedbacks.

 #### 4. String Formmating